JohnySeven/TWatchSKDesigner/README.md

 As soon as you install Designer and connect it to your Signal K Server ("Server" from now on), it will have access to every active Signal K Path on the Server.
 As soon as you install TWatchSK on your watch and connect it to your Server, it will start sending data to three Paths: TWatchSK.battery, TWatchSK.temperature, and TWatchSK.uptime.
 (If you have given your watch a name other than "TWatchSK" while setting it up, your watch's name will replace "TWatchSK" in these three Paths.)
 So even if you have no other data being sent to the Server, you will have these three Paths, so that's what we're going to use for all of the DynamicViews in this tutorial.
 The steps will be identical when creating DynamicViews for "real" data.
 ![image](https://user-images.githubusercontent.com/15186790/139891245-1c3758b2-373c-4f1e-ab57-99f8db7bc135.png)

-*The three Paths sent to the Signal K Server by every TWatchSK
+*The three Paths sent to the Signal K Server by every TWatchSK*

 ### 1. Watch Battery Status Only
-This will be about as simple as a DynamicView can be: just one data field with a single label, using the default colors for everything.
+<font size="1">This will be about as simple as a DynamicView can be: just one data field with a single label, using the default colors for everything.
 1. Start Designer and connect to your Server.
 2. Select Edit _ New view from the menu and you'll see a new, blank view.
 You'll also see the Edit Window on the right side, with the View displayed.
 You can see its name, "New view", at the bottom of the View itself, and in the "Name" field of the Edit Window.
 3. Change the "Name" field to "Watch Battery".
 Notice as you type the new name, it appears at the bottom of the View itself.